A case study of intersections on blowups of the moduli of curves: Intersections on toric varieties

 \subsection{Calculus}

 The calculation scheme we have laid out is essentially elementary.
 The rest of this paper is devoted to implementing in the context of logarithmic schemes, moduli spaces, and virtual classes.
 We close out the toric discussion by explaining how using elementary toric intersection theory, the ingredients in the universal expression above can be pleasantly written in terms of Minkowski weights and piecewise polynomials.
+We stress again that $Y$ is smooth.